HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 However if we call it with newline `n!test abc 123 zzz\nnewline` the newline(s) will be ignored and `third` would still be a string with value `abc 123 zzz`

-If we had multiple arguments like this:
+If we had multiple parameters like this:
 ```py
 @NekoBot.commands
 async def test(client, message, third, fourth, fifth):